 - Composite – not really wood exactly.
-Composite is kind of a wood-polymer hybrid.
+Composite is a wood-polymer hybrid.
 It is a mixture of wood fibers and plastic fibers that are considered to be environmentally friendly.
-It is a very popular material that offers a long life, stain resistance, light weight, and it wont rot or split.
+It is a very popular material that offers long life, and stain resistance, is lightweight, and it won’t rot or split.

 What do your sidewalks and your mobile home steps have in common?
-If they are both made of concrete then they can last a 100 years, are easy to care for, but nearly impossible to move.
+If they are both made of concrete then they can last 100 years and are easy to care for, but nearly impossible to move.
 Concrete steps are a popular choice due to the durability of concrete, the low cost, and non-existent maintenance.
 Concrete unfortunately weighs a lot.
-It takes some extra preparation to the underlying ground before you can safely install concrete steps.
+It takes some extra preparation for the underlying ground before you can safely install concrete steps.
 They also tend to have problems with stability as the foundation settles.
 Also, moving them is a challenge that will require help or machinery.